trammell/recipe-book/susans-recipes.md

 ## Hot and Sour Soup

-Adapted from Williams-Sonoma Collection Series, Soup, by Diane Rossen Worthington (Simon & Schuster, 2001).
+Adapted from Williams-Sonoma Collection Series, _Soup_, by Diane Rossen Worthington (Simon & Schuster, 2001).

-FIXME

 To rehydrate dried whole mushrooms, place them in a bowl, add boiling water to cover and let soak for 30 minutes, until soft.
 For dried mushroom slices,